Table of Contents

 One distinct feature of the fairwood clubhead is the flat face and bulbous shape.
 So, every time you make a shot with it, the club head slides over the grass.

-Before buying your first club observe golf club pictures and get a feel of the way different golf clubs look.
+Before buying your first golf club, observe the club pictures and get a feel of the way different golf clubs look.

 What is the fairway wood used for?

 Technically, you need the fairway wood for two reasons:

 - When you have to make a shot with your iron club and speculate that it requires bit more distance, here the fairway wood comes into play.
 So, for ranges beyond the iron club, fairway wood is mostly used.